-Song Joong Ki and Song Hye Kyo Reportedly Done With Wedding Photo Shoot, Scenic Location Teased
+Song Joong Ki And Song Hye Kyo Reportedly Done With Wedding Photo Shoot, Scenic Location Teased

-Soon-to-wed couple Song Joong Ki and Song Hye Kyo have been rumored to hold a secret prenuptial photo shoot overseas as they traveled to San Francisco earlier this week.
+Soon-to-wed couple Song Joong Ki and Song Hye Kyo are rumored to have held a secret prenuptial photo shoot as they traveled to San Francisco earlier this week.
 Now, new reports revealed that the Descendants of the Sun couple has already finished their wedding pictorial and the alleged locations were really scenic.

 In an exclusive report by Koreaboo, it has been revealed that Song Joong Ki and Song Hye Kyo have successfully completed their pre-wedding photo shoot in San Francisco, California.
 According to the outlet, a fan spotted the engaged couple and their crew at the Palace Hotel, one of the most famous accommodations in the Bay Area.